Twisted Standard Model in noncommutative geometry I: the field content: Scalar part of the twisted fluctuation

 \subsection{The extra scalar field}

-The computation of the off-diagonal part \eqref{eq:45bis} of the twisted fluctuation of $\gamma^5\otimes D_F$ is easier than for the diagonal part, because $D_M$ has only one non-zero component. \begin{proposition} The off-diagonal part \eqref{eq:45bis} of a twisted $1$-form is
+The computation of the off-diagonal term \eqref{eq:45bis} of the finite part of the twisted $1$-form is easier than for the diagonal part, because $D_M$ has only one non-zero component. \begin{proposition} The off-diagonal part \eqref{eq:45bis} of a twisted $1$-form is

 where

 with

 where $\sigma$ and $\sigma'$ are complex fields. \end{proposition} \begin{proof} Using the explicit form \eqref{eq:9} of $D_M$, for $a$ in \eqref{eq:27} and $b$ in \eqref{eq:defb} one gets